-The Development of performance measures has helped the Commission track and evaluate its progress, successes, and significant achievements.
+The development of performance measures has helped the Commission track and evaluate its progress, successes, and significant achievements.
 Cross-functional teams were created during the initial phase of the strategic planning process charged with examining programs and work processes.
-It was from this effort that the Commission first identified its key business drivers and key performance measures.
+It was from this effort the Commission first identified its key business drivers and key performance measures.
 The Commission also began an effort to establish and implement individual staff development plans as guided by key business indicators.
 An ongoing effort has been made to refine key business drivers and gather baseline data to present as part of these reports.

-The Commission seeks to ensure that its strategic planning efforts are in accordance with the vision and mission of the agency.
+The Commission seeks to ensure its strategic planning efforts are in accordance with the vision and mission of the agency.
 The Vision and Mission cycle diagram reflects this continuous and evolutionary planning process.

-- 2.2 What are your key strategic goals?
-(See Strategic Planning Chart) - 2.3 What are your key action plane/initiatives?
-(See Strategic Planning Chart) - 2.4 How do you develop and track action plans that address your strategic objectives?
+2.2 How do you develop and track action plans that address your strategic objectives?
 Include how you allocate resources to ensure accomplishment of your action plan.

 The Commission's Strategic Plan centers around seven overall agency goals.
 Action plans will be developed using input from senior leadership, Commissioners and employees of the respective Departments.
 Once developed, it will be assigned to the appropriate Department and monitored by the Executive Director and Department Director.
 Updates will be provided to senior leadership in staff meetings to allow for modification and refinement.
-Senior staff is committed to revisiting the strategic planning and development process, pursuant to the Malcolm Baldrige criteria to further the processes necessary for the South Carolina Workers' Compensation Commission to be its mission.
+Senior staff is committed to revisiting the strategic planning and development process, pursuant to the Malcolm Baldrige criteria to further the processes necessary for the South Carolina Workers' Compensation Commission to meet its mission.

-2.5 How do you communicate and deploy your strategic objectives, action plans, and related performance measures?
+2.3 How do you communicate and deploy your strategic objectives, action plans, and related performance measures?